-This pre-workout is plant-based and suitable for everyone including vegans.
-Their ingredient list is all-natural and features BCAAs for optimal muscle recovery, adaptogens, which are natural herbs, prebiotic fiber which helps the digestive system to work smoothly, and electrolytes to get a head start on what you will lose during your workout.
+This pre-workout drink is plant-based and suitable for everyone including vegans.
+Their ingredient list is all-natural and features BCAAs for optimal muscle recovery, adaptogens (natural herbs and prebiotic fiber which helps the digestive system to work smoothly), and electrolytes to get a head start on what you will lose during your workout.

 It is Informed-Sport certified, which means there are no banned or illegal substances in it.
-One of the ways this pre-workout is effective is that it encourages water retention, which might sound bad but it keeps you hydrated for longer.
+One of the ways this pre-workout mix is effective is that it encourages water retention, which might sound bad.
+But it keeps you hydrated for longer.

 - Informed-Sport Certified

 - Some people may find that the aftertaste is slightly bitter due to natural herbs

 If you’re working on building muscle or hitting your protein count every day, getting a little bit of protein during your run may be convenient for you.

 Accelerade doesn’t contain a lot of protein (5 grams), but it’s enough to be useful and help with recovery and repairing muscle fibers.
 Ingesting protein can also help even out your body’s absorption of carbs.

 Each flavor has 21 grams of carbohydrates to give you an energy boost on the road or trail.
 You can use this sports drink before, during or after your exercise, depending on what suits you, because it increases hydration, improves endurance, and helps muscles to recover.

 - Patented 4:1 ratio of carbohydrate to protein

 - Decreases muscle damage and speeds up recovery